tinybirdco/use-case-examples/delete_column_materialized_view/README.md

 > Remember to follow the [instructions](../README.md) to setup your Tinybird Data Project before jumping into the use-case steps

-## Step 1: Prepare a Duplicate Materialized View with New Column
+## Step 1: Prepare a Duplicate Materialized View removing the Column

 First we can bump the version running `tb release generate --semver 0.0.1` to generate all the required CI/CD files an increase the next release VERSION from `.tinyenv`.